Stem Cell Mobilization (Plerixafor) and Immunologic Reset in New Onset Type 1 Diabetes Mellitus

 Most type 1 diabetes (T1D) patients require insulin injections for the rest of their lives.
 In this study, we hope to eliminate their need for taking insulin injections by using this autologous hematopoietic stem cell mobilization approach combined with alemtuzumab, etanercept, anakinra and liraglutide treatment regimen.

 Stem cells are very young cells, which reside in the bone marrow, and they have the potential to differentiate into a number of cell types with different functions.
 By using a stem cell mobilizer (Plerixafor - Mozobil®), stem cells are stimulated out of the bone marrow space, and mobilize into the bloodstream.
 Theoretically, these mobilized stem cells will travel to the pancreas, grow and potentially differentiate into insulin producing cells.

-You will be followed up for 24 months with tests and assessments to be performed at each key study visit (Month 3, 6, 9, 12, 18 and 24).
+Participants will be followed for 24 months with tests and assessments to be performed at each key study visit (Month 3, 6, 9, 12, 18 and 24).
 All medications to be used in this study (plerixafor, alemtuzumab, anakinra, etanercept and liraglutide) are approved by Health Canada.

-You may be eligible for this study if you are an adult (between the ages of 18 and 45 years old), and have been diagnosed with T1D within 100 days.
+To be eligible for this study, participants must be an adult (between the ages of 18 and 45 years old), and have been diagnosed with T1D within 100 days.